 Getting Started – Alarm Logging

-To open a new window for Alarm Logging modification, select Configure-Alarm Logging or Alt-C-A.
+To open a new window for Alarm Logging modification, select Configure-Alarm Logging.

 Select a Windows Service to modify, the node with the green arrow is the current Service being modified.
 Refer to Selecting Service for more information on selecting an OAS Service.